Leafboi111/LeafEnv/README.md

-# LeafOS
+# LeafEnv
-An app list for updating LeafOS
+An app list for updating LeafEnv